Frequently Asked AED Questions

 AED/CPR/CARDIAC ARREST STATS

-In the past year, over 200,000 Americans died of sudden cardiac arrest: approximately one death every two minutes.
+In the past year, over 350,000 Americans died of sudden cardiac arrest: approximately one death every 90 seconds.

 The average survival rate for sudden cardiac arrest is about 5 percent.
 Utilizing an AED increases the survival rate to more than 40 percent.
 For every minute that treatment is delayed, the chances for survival decrease by 10 percent.